Written & Oral Candidacy Examination Format

 - Research Design and Methods: Briefly summarize the experimental design and the procedures to be used to accomplish the specific aims of this research.
 Include a description of the types of data to be obtained and how they will be analyzed to accomplish the specific aims.
 The Research Design and Methods plus the Background and Significance section should not exceed 6 pages (excluding references, abstract and title page, and Specific Aims page).
 Pages should be numbered.

 ** Preliminary results are not a requirement for the Candidacy Examination.
 If the student wishes to provide preliminary results to strengthen rationale, these results should be in the Research Design and Methods.
 Such preliminary results must bear directly on the Specific Aims of the proposal.
 As an alternative, the student may provide justification for the Research Design in the form of other published work provided that it is properly referenced and appropriate.

-5. The oral examination format.
-The oral examination is composed of an opening presentation of the research proposal by the student (20-30 min), followed by an oral examination (2-3 hr) covering the proposal, directly related areas, general and background information, and the pre-determined breadth questions devised during the study section that have NOT been provided to the student.
+The oral examination is composed of an opening presentation of the research proposal by the student (20–30 min), followed by an oral examination (2-3 hr) covering the proposal, directly related areas, general and background information, and the pre-determined breadth questions devised during the study section that have not been provided to the student.

 - Overall Performance Assessment